quietsy/advanced-configurations/docs/secure.md

 ## Search Results

-### X-Robots-Tag

-You can prevent your apps from appearing in search engines results and being crawled by web crawlers.
+You can prevent apps from appearing in search engines results and being crawled by web crawlers.

 Note that not all search engines and web crawlers respect this tag, but it significantly reduces the amount.